Sevixdd/SOLGen-/README.md

 # SolGenAI

-# How to have the site running
+# How to run the site
 ```
 npm run start
 ```